-As I woke up, my mind wandered to the possible 3 day fasting benefits and getting older.
-In my early 70s, life is good, but I'm feeling the years of wear and tear.
+As I woke up, my mind wandered to the health benefits from 3 day fasting and getting older.
+In my early 70s, life is good, but I'm starting to feel the years of wear and tear.

+With all the obvious signs.
 Firm fat turning to wobbly fat!
 Skin morphing from silky smooth to crepey and wrinkly, from blemish-free to blotchy!
 Muscles to flab!
-These obvious signs added to the invisible internal decay.
+These clear signs added to the invisible internal decay.

-Whether or not, having reached the so-called 'vulnerable group' – those seen as heading for infirmity with a growing range of ailments - I needed to do something!
+Whether or not, having reached the so-called 'vulnerable group' – those seen as heading for infirmity with a growing range of ailments - I felt I needed to do something!

-I had read that there were several 3 day fasting benefits.
+I had read that there were several benefits from 3 day fasting.
 These included reducing inflammation, lowering blood pressure, boosting brain function, increasing HGH production (human growth hormone), and delaying ageing and extending longevity.

 All these just for not eating for a few days were too good to pass up.
 It sounded valid, and anyway, I felt I could do with a deep clean.